Eva Stamou is a critically acclaimed writer, an opinion columnist, and a Dr of Psychology.

 Her academic titles include a BA in Psychology & Philosophy, an MA in Philosophy, an MSc in Counselling Psychology, and a PhD in Psychology.
-In 2012, she continued her research at Massachusetts Institute of Technology (MIT), where she completed her monograph on Ageing and Female Identity in Midlife (New York: Scholars' Press, 2013).
-Since 2007, she runs her Counselling Practice in Athens, where she offers individual and couple therapy.
-Her previous career as a Psychologist includes Counselling at Bootham Psychiatric Hospital, and she has taught “Psychiatric Ethics” at the School of Social Sciences of the University of Manchester.
-She is an opinion columnist for “Athens Voice” and “Protagon”; she also has appearances on TV and Radio programmes on mental health issues.
-Her fiction writings include the novels Maneuvers (2004), Decaffeine (2005), Addiction (2011), and the short-stories collection Midday Encounters (2009); her critical essay The Deluge of Chick-Lit was published by Gutenberg in 2014; she has participated to various international festivals, more recently at the University of Copenhagen (2014), and at Vilnius Book Festival (2015).
+In 2012, she continued her research at Massachusetts Institute of Technology (MIT), where she completed her monograph on Ageing and Female Identity in Midlife.
+Since 2009 she runs her Counselling Practice in Athens, where she offers individual and couple therapy.
+Her previous career as a Psychologist includes Counselling at York Psychiatric Hospital, while she has taught “Psychiatric Ethics” at the University of Manchester.
+Between 2015 and 2017 she provided psychotherapy to navy personnel involved in refugee rescue missions in the Mediterranean.

 She is an opinion columnist for Athens Voice and Bookpress; she also has appearances on national TV and Radio 3 programs on cultural issues.